PramodMunaweera/C-Programming-Noob-to-Proficient/10_Libraries_and_linking/libraries_and_linking.md

 ### Static Libraries

-Static libraries (.a files on Unix-like systems, .lib files on Windows) are linked at compile-time.
+C libraries (.a files on Unix-like systems, .lib files on Windows) are linked at compile-time.
 The library code becomes part of the executable.

 Creating a static library: